HarshavardhanaNaganagoudar/MeetRecap_AI_Agent/README.md

-# 🤖 MeetRecap — AI-Powered Meeting Summarizer
+# 🤖 MeetRecap — From meeting to meaning.
+Instantly.

 **Your meeting assistant that listens so you don't have to take notes.**